-During 2014 we once again expanded our operations to include new sites and a new geographical region.
+During 2015 we have once again developed our operations to include new sites and expanded in a new geographical region.
+Despite the business context becoming more and more challenging, the downward slide of the oil price and the pressure on costs reduction, Dietsmann is vigilant and will not compromise the high quality of safety, security and training it has built up throughout nearly 40 years.
 The importance of clearly formulating our CSR approach and sharing this information with our stakeholders has, therefore, continued to increase.
 The primary channels of communication we use to keep our stakeholders up-to-date with Dietsmann's progress with the integration of the Global Compact's principles into its structure, culture and everyday operation are listed in Section X of this Report.

 Dietsmann's employees, by the way they carry out their daily work, are themselves one of the most important channels for communicating the Company's values and ethics to everyone with whom they come into contact.
-This is why, as Dietsmann's founder, President and C.E.O., I feel a personal responsibility for upholding Dietsmann's long term vision and strategy and am personally involved in communicating this strategy to all our employees in all the countries in which we operate.
+This is why, as Dietsmann's founder, President and CEO, I feel a personal responsibility for upholding Dietsmann's long term vision and strategy and am personally involved in communicating this strategy to all our employees in all the countries in which we operate.